kevinsmithwebdev-zz/react-lectorem/CONTRIBUTING.md

 We are open to contributions, but still have a vision for how things should be.

-If you find a bug, please raise and issue.
-If you have an idea, bring it up as an issue so you don't waste time.
+If you find a bug, please raise an issue.
+If you have an idea, bring it up as an issue so you don't waste time adding something that we won't want.

-I don't have a style guide yet, but please try to mimic what you see.
+We don't have a style guide yet, but please try to mimic what you see.

-Think we would like to see improved:
+Things we would like to see improved:

 - Convert to typescript.
 - Convert to SASS.
 - Convert the Player to a functional component - there are issues with packages using hooks.
-- Improve testing.
 - Double-Clicking on a lect will cause the player to play from there.
 - Allow css info to be passed in as optional props.
+Basically, allowing the consuming app to pass in their own parameters.
 - Allow different sizes of texts, improve spacing.

+## Steps to contribute.

+1. Find an existing issue and claim it ... or create an issue, get it approved, and claim it.
+2. Fork the repo.
+3. Create an appropriately named branch.
+4. Make your changes.
+5. Test your changes.
+6. Run `npm run validate` to confirm you haven't broken anything.
+7. Add and commit your changes.
+8. Make your pull request - reference the relevant issue number in the PR with a preceding "#", like "Issue: #12".